QuestScreen/website/usermanual.md

 <section class="highlighted"><i class="fas fa-info-circle"></i>
 <div>
 This manual covers the operation of a Quest Screen installation.
-For building and installing the app, please see the Readme file on GitHub.
+For building and installing the app, please see [Installation](/installation/).
 </div>
 </section>